 Thorium Reactors: Fact and Fiction

 These next-generation reactors have attracted a nearly cultish following.
-Is it justified?
+Here are the real facts.

 by Brian Dunning

 Today we're going to take a second look at a technology that, in the past few years, has become something of a cult icon.
 Thorium reactors, some say, can provide limitless energy; with a fuel that's cheap, safe, and abundant; using reactors that can't melt down, can't be used for nuclear weapons production, and produce almost no appreciable waste.
 Such a system would seem to be a virtual miracle.
 So today we're going to examine these claims, and see if we can find some facts in (what appears to be) an inordinate amount of hype.
 Cultish support for anything should always raise a red flag or two.

 First, I have two disclaimers for you.
 One is that the technical discussions in this episode are oversimplified.
 They have to be.
 It takes decades to design a nuclear power plant, and we can't make a comprehensive comparison in only a few minutes.
 So don't email telling me that I grossly oversimplified something.
 I'm already telling you now that I will.